Serj Tankian: Political views

 Following the September 11 attacks, Tankian wrote an essay in which he stated, "If we carry out bombings on Afghanistan or elsewhere to appease public demand, and very likely kill innocent civilians along the way, we'd be creating many more martyrs going to their deaths in retaliation against the retaliation.
 As shown from yesterday's events, you cannot stop a person who's ready to die".

 In the 2008 Democratic Party primaries, Tankian originally supported Dennis Kucinich, but subsequently stated that Barack Obama "presents the best possible scenario for a hopeful future, but I don't personally put my trust in any political office".
 In the 2016 Democratic Party primaries, he endorsed Bernie Sanders and wrote on Facebook, "When it comes to standing up to the oligarchs, leading the fight for civil rights, income-equality, and so much more, no other politician has been so consistent and incorruptible as Bernie Sanders".
 He further praised Sanders, "He's said what he's done and he'd done what he says in the Senate.
 All his contributions are from private individuals; everyone else's are from major donors and corporations.
 It does not take a genius to see who's working for whom here".

 Concerning the Syrian Civil War, Tankian in 2022 advocated negotiating with Bashar al-Assad, letting Iran deal with ISIS, whom he accused Saudi Arabia, Qatar, and Turkey of supporting.

 Tankian supported Bernie Sanders's bid during the 2020 US Democratic Party primaries and said that although it was "frustrating" for his brother-in-law John Dolmayan to support Donald Trump, they are "on the same page with Armenian issues".

 Tankian is also friendly with current Armenian Prime Minister Nikol Pashinyan, who wrote a song called "Hayastane" (Հայաստանը) which Tankian performed in April 2020.
 Tankian was also an executive producer and composer for the documentary I Am Not Alone, which chronicled the rise of Pashinyan.

 Tankian is a supporter of the Black Lives Matter protests, as he stated in his interview with H-Pem.

 In 2020, Tankian condemned the actions of Azerbaijan in the Second Nagorno-Karabakh War and expressed his support to Armenia and the Republic of Artsakh.
 Since September 27, 2020, when the war broke, Tankian has been very active on social media, posting daily messages and has spoken to a number of media outlets about the issue, including Forbes.

 In May 2021, more than 600 musicians, including Tankian, added their signature to an open letter calling for a boycott of performances in Israel until Israel ends its occupation of the Palestinian territories.
 In November 2023, Tankian signed an open letter calling for a ceasefire in the Gaza war.

+On October 3, 2026, Tankian will appear at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others.
+The festival is being held in response to President Donald Trump.